Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 Abraham

-How Can I Use These 2 Together?
+How Can I Use Gratitude And Appreciation Together?

 - Start small and simple: Begin each day by acknowledging three things you’re grateful for, big or small.
 It could be your morning coffee, a supportive friend, or being alive.